razum2um/sabre/README.md

 # Sabre - Ruby API for Sabre Web Services

-**Sabre** is a ruby wrapper for Sabre Web Services SOAP/XML.
-It aims to provide a ruby-like way of searching and booking hotels in Sabre's Travel network.
+**Sabre** is a ruby implementation of Sabre Travel Network's SOAP Web Services.
+It provides a mechanism for ruby applications to search and book hotels in Sabre's Travel network.

 ## Installation